Jay Briscoe: Controversy

 In June 2011, Pugh caused controversy for making homophobic remarks when he tweeted that he saw "a lot of fags out in New York today".
 Two months later, in the aftermath of Hurricane Irene, he wrote on Twitter to "dedicate" the hurricane to "all da hoes, sluts, skanks, he-shes, she-hes and homos that be whorin it up on da eastcoast".
-In May 2013, he attracted a more widespread backlash for a tweet that said, "The Delaware Senate passed a bill yesterday that allows same sex couples to get married.
+In May 2013, he attracted an even more widespread backlash for a tweet that said, "The Delaware Senate passed a bill yesterday that allows same sex couples to get married.
 If that makes you happy, then congratulations ... try and teach my kids that there's nothing wrong with that and I'll fucking shoot you."
 Later that month, he apologized for the comment on ROH's website and again at a house show, explaining that the comments were meant to reflect the worldview of the "redneck character [he] plays on TV" and not his real views.
 He also agreed to donate his full salary from the next two shows to the Partners Against Hate charity.

 In 2021, Ian Riccaboni, who is an active LGBTQ campaigner outside of wrestling, stated "If folks only knew how Jay supports and puts over all talent, specifically LGBTQ+ talent, as a leader in the locker room."
-Following his death in 2023, wrestling journalist Dave Meltzer stated that within the wrestling business, Pugh was considered to have completely reformed his views on the LGBT community following his tweets from the early 2010s, and that Pugh had the support of LGBT wrestlers such as Effy.
+Jay's previous anti-LGBTQ tweets were said to have stopped the brothers from being considered in tryouts for the WWE, as well as being banned from appearing on All Elite Wrestling television and pay-per-views due to the intervention of an unnamed WarnerMedia executive.
+However, this ban was lifted following his death in 2023, when wrestling journalist Dave Meltzer stated that within the wrestling business, Pugh was considered to have completely reformed his views on the LGBT community following his tweets from the early 2010s, and that Pugh had the support of LGBT wrestlers such as Effy.

 Personal life

 Pugh married his wife, Ashley Pugh (née Ashley Crothers), in 2008.
-The couple remained together until his death.
-The couple had three children together.
+The couple remained together until his death, and had three children together.

 Death

-Pugh died in a car crash in Laurel, Delaware on January 17, 2023 at the age of 38, when a Chevrolet Silverado 1500 being driven in the opposite direction of Pugh’s Chevrolet Silverado 2500 unexpectedly crossed the centre line and collided with his vehicle head-on.
+Pugh died in a car crash in Laurel, Delaware, on January 17, 2023, at the age of 38, when a vehicle being driven in the opposite direction of Pugh's vehicle unexpectedly crossed the center line and collided head-on.
 His death was announced on Twitter by Ring of Honor owner Tony Khan.
-His funeral was held on January 29, 2023 at Laurel High School, with eulogies being delivered by his parents, brother, and fellow wrestler Caprice Coleman.
+His funeral was held on January 29, 2023, at Laurel High School, with eulogies being delivered by his parents, brother, and fellow wrestler and commentator Caprice Coleman.